 Malaysian PM sends off aid ship bound for Muslim Rohingyas in Myanmar

 Malaysian Prime Minister Najib Razak on Friday sent off a ship carrying tonnes of food and emergency supplies to Myanmar's Rohingya Muslims, saying their suffering would not be ignored.
-Najib has been an outspoken critic of the treatment of predominantly Buddhist Myanmar's Muslim Rohingya minority, calling on the government to stop attacks.
+Malaysian flotilla containing 1,000 tonnes of rice; 1,200 packets of instant noodles; hygiene kits; chapati flour and more sets sail for Myanmar.

 Discussions